-Government policy is now focused on healthy eating in the fight against obesity and other dietary issues within the population 15.
-The department of health has made a number of recommendations in relation to this policy 16.
+Government policy is now focused on healthy eating in the fight against obesity and other dietary issues within the population21.
+The department of health has made a number of recommendations in relation to this policy22.
 One of the main guidelines is the increased consumption of fruit and vegetables from 5 to 7 a day.
 These new health trends have resulted in a move to more plant-based diets where meat is either reduced i.e. flexitarian or where meat is removed altogether i.e. vegetarian or vegan diets.
-Irish agriculture can capitalise on these trends and horticulture producers have the necessary knowledge and skills to do so.
+Irish agriculture can capitalise on these trends

+20 https://statbank.cso.ie/px/pxeirestat/Statire/SelectVarVal/Define.asp?maintable=TSA09&PLanguage=0 and horticulture producers have the necessary knowledge and skills to do so.
 This trend is acknowledged in the Public Consultation document re.
-Agri Food Strategy 203017
+Agri Food Strategy 203023